 - 3. Blue Buffalo Diet Dog Food – Premium Choice

-- 4. AvoDerm Dry & Wet Dog Food – For Puppies
+- 4. AvoDerm Dry & Wet Dog Food – Best for Puppies

 - 5. Purina Pro Adult Dry Dog Food